Through Relief ministries, we provide aid to our neighbors from the immediate effects of poverty.

 Our Clothing Ministry stocks new and gently-used clothes for men, women, and children.
 Clients may visit the Clothing Ministry each week.
 Available clothing items include tops, bottoms, dresses, socks, shoes, bras, underwear (new only), belts, purses, and backpacks.
 We also have a limited supply of maternity clothes for expectant mothers, as well as scrubs for individuals who need them for jobs.

 Helping Hands always appreciates donations to our Clothing Ministry.
 However, the dignity of the families we serve is very important to us.
 Therefore, before you donate, please make sure all clothes and shoes are clean, free of stains and tears, without visible signs of extreme wear, and currently in style.
 We do not accept used underwear.
+Donations will only be accepted during our operating hours.
 If you have any questions about whether your items are appropriate to donate, just call us, and we will be happy to talk with you.

-Kim's Closet stores household items for families in emergency situations who find themselves without basic household necessities.
+Kim's Closet stores household items for families in the Belton and Academy school districts in emergency situations who find themselves without basic household necessities.
 Our neighbors who are helped from Kim's Closet are often fleeing abusive situations, rebuilding their homes after a natural disaster, aging out of foster care, or coming out of prison.
 Kim's Closet provides families with basic household items, such as sheets, towels, dishes, silverware, pots and pans, and small household appliances.

 If you would like to donate new or gently-used household items to Kim's Closet, please make sure all items are clean and in good working order.
 Helping Hands does not accept furniture, electronics, large appliances, or household decor.
 Kim's Closet items can be donated to Helping Hands during our operating hours.